PrajwalM01/IMDB/README.md

 # IMDB
-Its a data science project with data analysis.
+Its a data science project with data analysis IDBM Movies.